singh-man/books/crackingTheCoding/18_advancedTopics.md

 ### Dijkstra's Algorithm

 In some graphs, we might want to have edges with weights.
 If the graph represented cities, each edge might represent a road and its weight might represent the travel time.
-In this case, we might want to ask, just as your GPS mapping system does,what's the shortest path from your current location to another point p?This is where Dijksta's algorithm comes in.
+In this case, we might want to ask, just as your GPS mapping system does, what's the shortest path from your current location to another point p?This is where Dijksta's algorithm comes in.

 Dijkstra's algorithm  is a way to find the shortest path between two points in a weighted directed graph (which might have cycles).
 All edges must have positive values.